GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

 ### Description
 Log into the Google Cloud Console and find **Media Studio** within the **Vertex AI** suite.

 In the **Media Studio** you have access to the generative AI creative tooling.
-Use Veo to create shots.
-Use Imagen to create still images.
-Use Lyra to create music
+    - Use Veo to create shots.
+    - Use Imagen to create still images.
+    - Use Lyra to create music

-You are welcome to produce the final ad using only Veo if you'd like.
+You are welcome to produce the final ad using only Veo if you'd like, but if you want to make it more professional, you'll need to editing your shots, music and stills together.

-If you want to take things further, we have provided a virtual workstation with Blackmagic's DaVinci Resolve video editor.
+We have provided a virtual workstation with Blackmagic's DaVinci Resolve video editor.
 You can use it to create a nicely produced ad video.
 Your coach will provide log in details.
-See the **Tips** section below for instructions on connecting to the workstation.
+See the **Tips** section below for instructions on installing the client and connecting to the workstation.

-Your final result should be one or two 30 second ad videos.
+Your final result should be one or two 30 second ad videos that use multiple shots generated in Veo and scored with music created in Lyra.
+If you want to weave in some still images, these are created with Imagen.

 Try to complete this challenge in 90 minutes to give yourselves enough time for the rest of the gHack.
 This challenge can be worked on independently from the rest of the gHack.
 If there are team members that want to focus more on video editing, that's fine.

-Each team should upload a maximum of 2 ad spots to your assigned Google Cloud Storage bucket sub-folder.
+Each team should upload a maximum of 2 ad videos to your assigned Google Cloud Storage bucket sub-folder.
 This will be given do you by your coach and will look something like: `gs://hackfest-ad-creative/[your_project_id]/`

 ### Success Criteria
 - You have created one or two 30 second ad videos.